-What Is The Statute of Limitations On Collection Accounts
+Statute of Limitations On Collection Accounts and Bad Credit

-Home buyers can qualify for FHA Loans with outstanding collections and charge off accounts.
-FHA Guidelines On Collections does not require home buyers to pay outstanding collections and charge off accounts to qualify for FHA Loans.
+Homebuyers can qualify for FHA loans with outstanding collections and charge-off accounts.
+FHA Guidelines On Collections does not require home buyers to pay outstanding collections and charge off accounts to qualify.
 Borrowers can have outstanding collections, charge offs, judgments, and tax liens and still qualify for FHA Loans.
-With tax liens and judgments, borrowers need to get a written payment agreement and make three monthly payments.
-With medical collections, it is exempt from debt to income ratio calculations.
+With tax liens and judgments, borrowers need to get a written payment agreement.
+Borrowers need to make three monthly payments.
+Medical collections are exempt from debt to income ratio calculations.

 With non-medical collections, here is how it works:

 - Borrowers do not have to pay off non-medical collections

 However, if applicants have $2,000 or more in outstanding non-medical collection accounts here is how it works:

 - then 5% of the outstanding balance is used as if it were a monthly debt of the borrower

 - this holds true even though they do not have to pay

 If 5% of the outstanding collection accounts is too much for the home buyer to qualify, the mortgage applicant can make a written payment agreement with the collection agency on a monthly repayment plan: